 How To Help Performing Musicians

-Although music is a ubiquitous part of nearly every human’s experience, there is, perhaps, a subconscious expectation that it comes for free.
+Because music is ubiquitous to nearly every human’s experience, there is, perhaps, a subconscious expectation that it comes for free, or is at least easy to deliver.
 In fact, it’s extremely expensive to produce and deliver good music (both live and recorded).

-Venues that still host live music (and they are diminishing) must take into consideration a variety of costs, including copyright licensing, sound system, staffing, and musicians’ pay.
-So it’s helpful to thank those businesses who still believe in live music and hire (meaning, literally, they pay) musicians to offer entertainment.
+Small dedicated and multi-purpose venues that still host live music (and they are diminishing) must take into consideration a variety of costs, including copyright licensing, sound system, staffing, and musicians’ pay.
+(So it’s helpful to thank those businesses who still believe in live music and hire (meaning, literally, they pay) musicians to offer entertainment.)

-But you rarely hear musicians complain about pay, because in the long run, we’re going to do this as long as we’re still breathing, and nobody likes a whiner.
-In fact, there are other forms of “compensation” that can make up for -- sometimes even transcend -- traditional pay.
+But most of the musicians we know don't complain publicly about pay, because in the long run, we’re going to do this as long as we’re still breathing, and also, nobody likes a whiner.
+But there are other forms of “compensation” that can help independent musicians.

 Social Media

 Wait!
 Don’t tune out!
-We all “know” social media is important, but there are some tricks to help an artist increase her/his visibility.
+Obviously, we all know that social media is important, but there are some tricks to help an artist increase their visibility.

 Your “likes” of a band’s page, posts, tweets, photos, videos and music are more valuable than you may realize- they’re actually worth money.
 There are venues and booking personnel who won’t give a band a second look without 500+ likes on Facebook.